 Since then, it has become a beloved attraction, housing models of the statues and full-scale replicas found in the original structure and an impressive art collection.

-Especially for patrons of the arts, it’s one of the things to do in Nashville’s significant points of interest.
+Especially for patrons of the arts, significant points of interest.
 Theatre troupes performing Greek plays on the front steps can also be seen.

 10. Cumberland Park